Akane Tsunemori: Psycho-Pass 3

 In the 2019 anime series Psycho-Pass 3, Akane has been imprisoned for unknown actions and is expected to see judgment.
 Nevertheless, she is looking forward to the actions of two new Inspectors, Arata Shindo and Kei Mikhail Ignatov.
 In the finale, Akane, still imprisoned, meets a returning Kogami and two start discussing what they did during the time Kogami had left the society.

 Psycho-Pass 3: First Inspector

 Akane is released from jail in the 2020 film Psycho-Pass 3: First Inspector where Kogami invites her to a meal.

+Psycho-Pass: Providence

+In the 2023 anime film Psycho-Pass Providence, Akane and Kogami handle a new faction of terrorists.
+The events take place before the events of Psycho-Pass 3 and explain the reason why Akane was imprisoned.

 Other appearances

 Akane also appears in the manga Inspector Akane Tsunemori, an adaptation of the first anime series, and makes a cameo in the prequel Inspector Shinya Kogami.
 She also appears in the series' self-parody manga, Gakuen Psycho-Pass by Shiina Soga, and is a supporting character in the visual novel Psycho-Pass: Mandatory Happiness.
-The character appeared in the crossover Godzilla: City on the Edge of Battle.
+The character appeared in a promotional crossover image for Godzilla: City on the Edge of Battle.